Justin-Poon/energylab-dbt/README.md

     ```
     *(Ensure `requirements.txt` includes `dbt-duckdb`, `streamlit`, `pandas`)*

-## Usage
+## Running Locally

-This project now uses a pre-built DuckDB database file (`energylab.duckdb`) included in the repository for the Streamlit application to ensure compatibility with deployment environments like Streamlit Community Cloud.
+The project includes a pre-built DuckDB database file (`energylab.duckdb`) for immediate use with the dashboard.

 1.  **Run the Streamlit Dashboard:**
     ```bash